o-ba/cms-health-hackathon/docs/documentation.md

 *(optional)* The unit of measurement the observedValue is reported in.

 ##### status
-*(required)* The status of this check with the values "pass", "fail" or "warn".
+*(required)* The status of this check with the values "info", "pass", "fail" or "warn".

 ##### time
 *(optional)* is the date-time, in ISO8601 format, at which the reading of the observedValue was recorded or the check itself happened.

 ##### output
 *(optional)* the raw error or warn message, possibly human-readable.
 Should be ommitted for status "pass".
+Can also contain additional information for the status "info".

 ## Security